A regularity theory for random elliptic operators: Introduction

-The first large scale regularity results in the random setting that went beyond those known deterministically were obtained in \cite{Marahrens-Otto-13}: In case of scalar equations and under strong mixing conditions encoded in a logarithmic Sobolev assumption, (large-scale) $C^{0,1}$-estimates for $a$-harmonic functions were obtained (see also \cite{Gloria-Marahrens-14}).
-With another flavor, Benjamini, Duminil-Copin, Kozma, and Yadin proved in \cite{BCKY-11} a Liouville-type theorem in a very general context which implies that strictly sublinear $a$-harmonic function are constants under the sole assumption of stationarity and ergodicity (which contrasts with the strong mixing assumption of \cite{Marahrens-Otto-13}).
-In a recent work, Armstrong and Smart \cite{Armstrong-Smart-14} applied the philosophy of Avellaneda \& Lin to the scalar random case under a finite range of dependence assumption on the coefficients.
-Their work is groundbreaking for it applies for the first time the general strategy of lifting the regularity theory of the homogenized equation to the heterogeneous equation in a situation where the crucial compactness assumption of \cite{Avellaneda-Lin-87} fails.
-The tour de force in \cite{Armstrong-Smart-14} is twofold.
-On the one hand they reformulate the Campanato iteration of \cite{Avellaneda-Lin-87} in an abstract functional-analytic form that is oblivious to the PDE (see \cite[Lemma~5.1]{Armstrong-Smart-14}) and essentially states that if a function is close at all scales (up to unit scale) to functions with improvement of flatness (or excess decay), then that function must have itself an improvement of flatness (up to unit scale).
-They then show that if for Dirichlet problems the homogenization error decays algebraically, then $a$-harmonic functions are indeed close at all scales to functions with improvement of flatness (see \cite[Proposition~4.1]{Armstrong-Smart-14}), so that they are themselves Lipschitz (from unit scale onwards).
-On the other hand, they show the algebraic decay of the homogenization error (at an $L^2$-level) within their assumptions (scalar equation, finite range of dependence, symmetric coefficients) using an ingenious combination of sub-additivity methods, duality, and a concentration argument.
-The improvement over \cite{Marahrens-Otto-13} is twofold: in terms of regularity ($C^{1,0}$ versus $C^{0,1}$ --- where $C^{0,1}$ means $C^{0,\alpha}$ for all $\alpha<1$) and in terms of stochastic integrability (finite almost optimal exponential moment versus finite algebraic moments).
-As noticed by Armstrong and Smart in \cite{Armstrong-Smart-14}, the combination of \cite[Theorem~1.2]{Armstrong-Smart-14} and \cite[Lemma~2.5]{Gloria-Otto-10b} directly yields stretched exponential moment bounds on the corrector itself in the case the standard logarithmic Sobolev inequality holds (the exponent is however suboptimal, see Remark~\ref{rem:scott}).
-Between the first and the current versions of the present work, Armstrong and Mourrat \cite{Armstrong-Mourrat-14} significantly extended the work by Armstrong and Smart \cite{Armstrong-Smart-14} on the regularity theory in two directions.
-On the one hand, using the framework of the Fitzpatrick duality theory, they were able to treat not only convex integral functionals, but also monotone operators (in case of systems).
-On the other hand, they showed that the sub-additivity method of \cite{Armstrong-Smart-14} can be pushed forward to treat mere alpha-mixing assumptions on the coefficients, and proved moment bounds on the gradient of the corrector that depend on the alpha-mixing decay rate (algebraic decay rate yields algebraic moments, exponential decay rate yields exponential moments).
-For a promising approach (yet suboptimal in its current version) for bounds on the corrector without using sensitivity calculus or functional inequalities, we refer the reader to the recent contribution \cite{Armstrong-Kuusi-Mourrat-15}.
+In a recent inspiring work, Armstrong and Smart \cite{Armstrong-Smart-14} developed a large-scale regularity theory in the random setting.
+It is the first result that implements the general strategy \cite{Avellaneda-Lin-87} of Avellaneda and Lin (of lifting the regularity theory for the homogenized operator to the original operator) in a situation where the above-mentioned compactness argument fails.
+Roughly speaking, in their approach the compactness argument is replaced by a quantitative estimate of the homogenization error that can be established under quantitative ergodicity.
+In contrast to our framework based on \emph{nonlinear mixing conditions} (as developed in \cite{Gloria-Otto-09,Gloria-Otto-10b,Gloria-Neukamm-Otto-14} and the present paper), Armstrong and Smart quantify ergodicity in terms of \textit{linear mixing conditions}.
+In \cite{Armstrong-Smart-14} they consider the scalar random case under a finite-range of dependence assumption (the strongest of the linear mixing conditions).
+On the one hand they reformulate the Campanato iteration of \cite{Avellaneda-Lin-87} in an abstract functional-analytic form that is oblivious to the PDE (see \cite[Lemma~5.1]{Armstrong-Smart-14}) and essentially states that if a function is close at all scales (down to unit scale) to functions with improvement of flatness, then that function must itself have an improvement of flatness (down to unit scale).
+Next, they show that if for Dirichlet problems the homogenization error decays algebraically, then $a$-harmonic functions are indeed close at all scales to functions with improvement of flatness (see \cite[Proposition~4.1]{Armstrong-Smart-14}), so that they are themselves Lipschitz (from unit scale onwards).
+On the other hand, they establish the algebraic (although largely suboptimal) decay of the homogenization error (at an $L^2$-level) within their assumptions (scalar equation, finite-range of dependence, symmetric coefficients) using an ingenious combination of subadditivity methods, duality, and a concentration argument.
+In contrast to the corrector-based, \textit{intrinsic} regularity approach of Avellaneda and Lin, their method is Euclidean.
+The improvement over \cite{Marahrens-Otto-13} is twofold: In terms of regularity ($C^{1,0}$ versus $C^{0,1-}$) and in terms of stochastic integrability (finite nearly-optimal exponential moment versus finite algebraic moments).